munificent/craftinginterpreters/book/compiling-expressions.md

 ^code binary

 When a prefix parser function is called, the leading token has already been consumed.
-An infix parser function is even more *in medias res* -- the entire left-hand operand expression has already been compiled and the subsequent infix operator consumed.
+An infix parser function is even more *in media res* -- the entire left-hand operand expression has already been compiled and the subsequent infix operator consumed.